Fast and cost-effective wavelength measurement

 The model 338 has a high measurement rate of 25 Hz that results in reduced testing times and greater production throughput.
-And, its price, along with a five-year warranty, provides the lowest cost of ownership compared with similar systems.
+And, its affordable price point, along with a five-year warranty, provides the lowest cost of ownership compared with similar systems.

 Reliable accuracy with continuous calibration

 The 338 Optical Wavelength Meter uses proven Michelson interferometer-based technology with fast Fourier transform analysis to accurately measure the wavelength of CW and modulated signals.